A Practical Guide to Importing Laptops and Desktop Computers into the Philippines

 • Airway Bill or Bill of Lading – proof of shipment issued by your carrier

-• Import Permits – including NTC/DICT approvals, if applicable
+• Import Permits – including NTC approvals, if applicable

 Incomplete or inaccurate documents are one of the most common reasons for customs delays.